jacksleight/coast/README.md

 ### What's happening here?

 1. Include files and configure the autoloader.
-2. Initialise a `Js\App` object.
+2. Initialise a `Coast\App` object.
 3. Add middlewear to handle the request.
 4. Call `execute` to run the application.

-The `execute` method expects a `Js\App\Request` object, and returns a `Js\App\Response` object.
+The `execute` method expects a `Coast\App\Request` object, and returns a `Coast\App\Response` object.
 The `import` method grabs all of the request data from PHP's globals, and the `export` method sends the response data back out.
 It is also possible to skip these methods and construct the request data manually, which is useful for testing.

 ## Examples